hakhan-conga/S3HttpClientApi/README.md

     3. Result in 108ms - With socket connection and HttpHandShake, S3 still takes time to retrieve data (inconsistent performance).
     ![Alt Log](Log/HttpLogs_108ms.jpg)

+Http Logs (Time in ms)	S3 Logs (Time in ms)
+   113	                  72
+   102	                  88
+   53	                     41
+   123	                  67
+   49	                     37
+   23	                     19

 ## Conclusion
 * From image 1,2 and 3, it is clear that
-    1. S3 SDK does not reuse socket connection and close it.
+    1. S3 SDK reuses socket connection for a shorter interval and closes it.
 (53ms)
+    2. S3 requests that caches DNS lookup and Http Handshaking bypass, performance is better.
-    2. If we fetch data in a loop without any delay it reuses socket connection.
+    3. If we fetch data in a loop without any delay then it reuses socket connection.
 (20ms)
-    3. S3 take time to respond and hence fetch time is more then 100ms.
+    4. S3 randomly take time to respond and hence fetch time is more then 100ms.

 ## Configuration
 * AWS EC2 Instance	: t3a.micro